 Listen to the 'Rune Carol', my collaboration with the Embassy of Sweden in London and the Financial Times, here: www.FT.com/runecarol.
-Lyrics adapted and translated from the medieval rune poems and music by Johan Hugosson.
+Lyrics adapted and translated from the medieval rune poems by me and music by Johan Hugosson.

 Continuing the Christmas theme, here's a short piece I wrote about the spookier side of the festive season: https://theconversation.com/scandinavian-winters-of-old-were-less-hygge-more-nordic-noir-69386